 This briefing is based on DFE advice to schools.
 It summarises key things for schools to consider when teaching politics and political issues in a broad and balanced curriculum.
 It summarises relevant aspects of the law in relation to remaining impartial and avoiding partisan activity.

-We have pulled together our Citizenship Essentials to help Citizenship subject leaders and teachers plan or update their Citizenship curriculum provision for 2016-17.
+We have pulled together our Citizenship Essentials to help Citizenship subject leaders and teachers plan or update their Citizenship curriculum provision.

 Below are links to key ACT resources, some of which are free for the public to access and some of which can be accessed through association membership.
 This selection will help Citizenship subject leaders and teachers plan and update their Citizenship provision.